biometryhub/rss-symposium-website/content/schedule.md

 15:30 – 16:00 | Afternoon tea |
 16:00 – 17:30 | RSS in Big Data in plant and animal genetics | TBA
 17:30 – 19:30 | Symposium closing | Farewell drinks
-19:30 – 21:30 | Webinar, reflecting on the discussions in the Symposium | Facilitators:Jennifer Brown and Olena Kravchuk Contributors: Zehua Chen
+19:30 – 21:30 | Webinar, reflecting on the discussions in the Symposium | Jennifer Brown, Olena Kravchuk, Zehua Chen

-Add some text here (Could make it hidden if necessary)
+Speakers slides will be uploaded to the website at the end of the symposium.